telecomcom614/Fudge/README.md

 1. Saves the package to local storage.
 2. Sends the package name, type, and file contents to FudgeServer.
 3. Updates the remote package catalog.
+4. Prints a private update key for the package.

+Package names must be unique.
+Creating another package with an existing name is rejected.

 After publishing, the package can be installed on another computer: